 Ross House consists of two connected Victorian houses overlooking a grassy area adjacent

-to the botany greenhouse and garden.
-Ross House residents are undergraduate students
+to the Mills Botanic Garden.
+Ross House residents are undergraduate students who are

-who are interested in living in a racial justice community.
-Most enjoy the independence
+interested in living in a racial justice community.
+Most enjoy the independence of

-of cooking for themselves in the spacious kitchen, although residents may purchase
+cooking for themselves in the spacious kitchen, although residents may purchase a

 Larsen House Co-op is a delightful two-story Victorian house located close to the